pranavrao10/aura-xai-finrisk-llm/README.md

 AURA is focused on making AI driven credit risk assessments more transparent, explainable, and regulatory compliant.
 In highly regulated industries like finance, black box models fail to meet trust and compliance standards.
 AURA bridges this gap by combining advanced machine learning, explainable AI (XAI), and Large Language Models (LLMs) to assess loan default risk with interpretability baked in.

-The system predicts the likelihood of loan default and also generates human readable justifications for every decision using SHAP/LIME and Retrieval-Augmented Generation (RAG) grounded in real world lending regulations.
+The system predicts the likelihood of loan default and also generates human readable justifications for every decision using SHAP and Retrieval-Augmented Generation (RAG) grounded in real world lending regulations.

 ---

 ## Key Features

-- **Credit Risk Prediction** using Logistic Regression, XGBoost, or Neural Networks
+- **Credit Risk Prediction** using Logistic Regression (Baseline Model) and LightGBM
-- **Model Explainability** via SHAP and LIME
+- **Model Explainability** via SHAP
 - **Natural Language Explanations** powered by fine tuned LLMs
 - **Policy Grounding** through Retrieval-Augmented Generation (RAG)
 - **User Interface** built with Streamlit or Gradio